Physicians Formula agrees to go private for $75 million

-(Reuters) - Cosmetics company Physicians Formula Holdings Inc FACE.O said it will be bought by privately held peer Markwins International Corp for about $75 million in cash.
+Sept 27 (Reuters) - Cosmetics company Physicians Formula Holdings Inc said it will be bought by privately held peer Markwins International Corp for about $75 million in cash.

 The announcement comes two weeks after Physicians Formula said it received a go-private offer from an unnamed party at $4.90 per share, which at the time represented a premium of 12 percent to the previous day’s close.